Heading for Trouble? CHC’s Turnaround Strategies Can Help

 Guidance Yields Success

 If unable to address these problems on its own, a hospital becomes a candidate for a guided turnaround and will find itself in good company among CHC’s success stories.
 Memorial Health System of East Texas, for example, reversed a bond rating downgrade by participating in CHC’s guided turnaround program.
 A Kentucky long-term acute care hospital — rebranded as ContinueCARE Hospital at Baptist Health Corbin — did the same and saw a 100 percent revenue increase and a significant hike in Medicare reimbursement amounts.
-And Gunnison Valley Health in Colorado, in technical default following a steep decline in patient volumes, made an about-face and became a nationally ranked hospital based on hospital strength index scores.
+And at North Texas Medical Center, Gainesville, Texas, debt restructuring and turnaround efforts — under a unique risk sharing model — offered a new lease on life for this 60-bed acute care hospital.

 As our success stories indicate, we work with hospitals of all sizes but many are community hospitals lacking the corporate resources available to larger urban hospitals.
 These are the types of hospitals that CHC owns, leases and manages, so our guided turnarounds are based in part on tactics and strategies we use every day with demonstrable success.